fluxrider/playlist_shuffle/README.md

 | avg | 100.00 | 1.00 | ideal |
 | std | 27.09 | 0.27 | good |

+# GitHub

+I'm putting this paper on GitHub for multiple reasons.
+- It's free access.
+- Reviews are not limited in time.
+- Reviews are not forced on anyone.
+- Reviewers are recognized (at least in form of committer, on in issue discussion threads).

+If you just want to contribute polish, keep in mind I value automation much more than results.
+If you think my diagrams are ugly, fix the graphviz dot file (or replace it with something else) not just the generated png.

+The paper itself, README.md, is not generated at this time, mostly because I'm not sure what would be better yet.
+You may notice sections are not numbered, because I don't want to manage that manually.
+It feels especially silly to have to copy code section instead of being able to include them in, considering I can include images.
+Tracking references manually is also a pain.

 # References

 [1] [VLC Media Player](https://www.videolan.org/)